kenorb/katacoda-scenarios/corda-ansible-install/step6-answer.md

-Install missing Python module by:
+Install the missing Python module by:

 - `pip3 install lxml`{{execute}}